-WILL HEALTH INSURANCE PAY MEDICAL BILLS AFTER AN ACCIDENT CAUSED BY SOMEONE ELSE, OR CUT ME OFF IF I DON’T SUE OTHER PERSON?
+WILL HEALTH INSURANCE PAY MEDICAL BILLS AFTER AN ACCIDENT CAUSED BY SOMEONE ELSE, OR REFUSE IF I DON’T SUE OTHER PERSON?

-Our lawyers are also frequently asked, after the case is settled will health insurance still pay for future treatment?
+Our personal injury lawyers are also frequently asked, after the injury case is settled will health insurance still pay for future treatment?
 The answer to this question is usually yes you will still be covered for future treatment, although there are some insurance policies that are more restrictive and require you to set aside money from your settlement for future medical care.
-You should read your medical insurance policy and call their representatives to find out the terms of your specific policy.
+You should read your medical insurance policy and call the insurance company representatives to find out the terms of your specific policy.

 The requirement to repay your health insurance out of your settlement, how much you will have to pay, and whether your health insurance will continue to pay medical bills when you have been injured in an accident, is very dependent on your health insurance policy.
 Unfortunately, these health insurance policies can be difficult to read and understand, and the law in that area is complicated as well.
-Therefore, we recommend you call us for a free consultation with an experienced Minnesota accident injury lawyer if you have been involved in an accident that was someone else’s fault.
+Therefore, we recommend you call us for a free consultation with an experienced Minnesota accident injury lawyer if you are receiving medical treatment for an accident that was someone else’s fault.